luizbgomide/sovereign/feats.md

 ### Level 1

-Gain Stab or Punch as a bonus skill.
+Gain Stab or Brawl as a bonus skill.
 Gain a +2 on all skill checks for the Screen Ally combat action.
 You can screen against one more attacker per round than your skill would normally allow.
 Once per round, you can Screen Ally against even intangible spells or magical attacks or bodily shield them from an area-effect explosion or magic.
 Such attempts require the usual successful opposing skill check, with the assailant using their Magic skill.

 ### Level 2